dsslucas/project-frontend-codeleap/README.md

 ## Result

+Sign In.
 ![Sign In](/src/assets/start.png)

+Home page with POST and GET.
 ![Home page with POST and GET](/src/assets/post%20and%20get.png)

+Edit the post published only by user.
 ![Edit the post](/src/assets/edit.png)

+Delete the post published only by user.
 ![Delete the post](/src/assets/delete.png)

+Alert if the user press F5 at Homepage.
+Doing this, the username will be released and making it impossible to use POST, DELETE and PATCH requests.
 ![If the user update the page at Home](/src/assets/error.png)